Donald Peers: Career

-In 1940 Peers enlisted in the Royal Army Service Corps as a clerk, where he served until D-Day in 1944, when he was invalided out.
-When in service, he entertained his fellow troops in shows.
-He continued to make records for Decca during the war and in 1944 he recorded "In a Shady Nook by a Babbling Brook", written by E.G. Nelson and Harry Pease in 1927.
+In 1940, Peers enlisted in the Royal Army Service Corps as a clerk, serving until D-Day in 1944, when he was invalided out.
+While in service, he entertained his fellow troops in shows.
+He continued to make recordings for Decca during the war and in 1944, he recorded "In a Shady Nook by a Babbling Brook", written by E. G. Nelson and Harry Pease in 1927.

-Peers began a new radio series for the BBC's Light Programme on August 5th, 1947 and this was very successful over the next two years.
-It resulted in a string of hit records in the late 1940s with recordings such "I Can't Begin To Tell You", "Bow Bells", "Far Away Places", "On The 5.45" (a vocal version of "Twelfth Street Rag", with lyrics by Andy Razaf), "Powder Your Face With Sunshine" (one of his biggest successes), "Lavender Blue (Dilly Dilly)", "A Strawberry Moon (In A Blueberry Sky)", "Everywhere You Go", "Clancy Lowered the Boom", "It Happened in Adano", "A Rose in a Garden of Weeds", "I'll String Along with You" and "Down in the Glen".
-His popularity was such that on May 9, 1949 he performed his two-hour one-man show at the Royal Albert Hall in front of an enthusiastic crowd of 8692.
-Henry Hall booked him with Billy Russell and Norman Wisdom for a new show called Buttons & Bows which opened for a summer season at the Grand in Blackpool on June 20, 1949.
-Unfortunately Peers had to withdraw from the show at the end of August because of throat trouble.
+Peers began a new radio series for the BBC's Light Programme on 5 August 1947 and this was very successful over the next two years.
+It resulted in a string of hit records in the late 1940s, with recordings such "I Can't Begin To Tell You", "Bow Bells", "Far Away Places", "On The 5.45" (a vocal version of "Twelfth Street Rag", with lyrics by Andy Razaf), "Powder Your Face With Sunshine" (one of his biggest successes), "Lavender Blue (Dilly Dilly)", "A Strawberry Moon (In A Blueberry Sky)", "Everywhere You Go", "Clancy Lowered the Boom", "It Happened in Adano", "A Rose in a Garden of Weeds", "I'll String Along with You" and "Down in the Glen".

+His popularity was such that on 9 May 1949, he performed his two-hour one-man show at the Royal Albert Hall in front of an enthusiastic audience of 8692.
+Henry Hall booked him with Billy Russell and Norman Wisdom for a new show called Buttons & Bows which opened for a summer season at the Grand in Blackpool on 20 June 1949.
+Unfortunately, Peers had to withdraw from the show at the end of August 1949 due to throat trouble.
 This led to a throat operation and he was unable to sing for six months.
-He recovered to headline the London Palladium in August 1950 and he appeared in the Royal Variety Performance. on November 13 the same year.
-Peers continued recording with songs such as, "The Last Mile Home", "Dear Hearts and Gentle People", "Out of a Clear Blue Sky", "Music!
+He recovered to headline the London Palladium in August 1950 and he appeared in the Royal Variety Performance. on 13 November that year.

+Peers continued recording songs such as "The Last Mile Home", "Dear Hearts and Gentle People", "Out of a Clear Blue Sky", "Music!
 Music!
 Music!", "If I Knew You Were Comin' I'd've Baked a Cake", "Enjoy Yourself (It's Later Than You Think)", "Dearie", "I Remember the Cornfields", "Beloved, Be Faithful", "Me and My Imagination", "Mistakes", "In a Golden Coach" (a celebratory number for the Coronation of Queen Elizabeth II), "Is It Any Wonder" and "Changing Partners".